CowZix/website/content/recipes/mac.md

 # Mac N Cheese

-Nothing like Mac N Cheese for Confort Food.
+Nothing like Mac N Cheese for comfort Food.
 Modified version of J Kenji Lopez's recipe that makes for an easy midweek meal.
 Smoked gouda is definitely makes this 20x better.

 [Link to original recipe](https://www.seriouseats.com/ingredient-stovetop-mac-and-cheese-recipe)